vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 - _Pull request_: When you create a pull request, and propose that the owners of a repo accept a change that you make, you automatically subscribe to receive notifications for the related discussion about the pull request.
 In order to create a Pull request you must first create a branch.

-- _Comments_: When you make comments about another personís pull request, GitHub subscribes you automatically to the forum that pertains to that comment, or you can subscribe to the forum manually.
+- _Comments_: When you make comments about another person‚Äôs pull request, GitHub subscribes you automatically to the forum that pertains to that comment, or you can subscribe to the forum manually.

 - _Issues_: An issue is a suggestion, question, or request that pertains to a repository.
 Each issue has its own discussion, and you can subscribe to issues, or GitHub subscribes you automatically to issues that you create.